Behaviors of entropy on finitely generated groups: Entropy exponents

-Note that the proof for the upper bound remains valid for the group $G(S,H) <Aut(T_{\bar d})$, i.e. when the group $F$ is trivial, but the lower bound is true only with a non-trivial finite group $F$ (otherwise fact \ref{supp} is obviously empty).

-\begin{remark} In information theory, the entropy is the ``average number of digits'' needed to describe some data.
-In this heuristic point of view, theorem \ref{MTE} is a corollary of lemma \ref{expectact}.
+Note that the proof for the upper bound remains valid for the group $G(S,H) <\operatorname{Aut}(T_{\bar d})$, that is, when the group $F$ is trivial, but the lower bound is true only with a nontrivial finite group $F$ (otherwise Fact \ref{supp} is obviously empty). \begin{remark} In information theory, the entropy is the ``average number of digits'' needed to describe some data.
+In this heuristic point of view, Theorem \ref{MTE} is a corollary of Lemma \ref{expectact}.